Seeing the Northern Lights (Aurora Borealis) in Banff National Park (2023 update)

 - The less moonlight, the better (new moon is ideal, unless you want to photograph mountains in the foreground too)

-- The later you go out, the better (typically ‘real’ darkness only begins a while after the sun has set – I recommend the Photopills app to check this)
+- The later you go out, the better (typically ‘real’ darkness only begins a while after the sun has set – I recommend the Photopills app to check this) – with that being said, this year we have seen aurora before 10pm.

 - Winter is the best time to see the northern lights, because the nights are much longer.
 Summer is awful because there’s almost no complete darkness.